-The comfy Air France Premium Economy flight from Paris to Cairo makes me rethink flying with its spacious seats and great service.
+The comfy Air France Premium Economy flight makes me rethink flying with its spacious seats and great service.
+Here’s my flight review.

 “You have time, you have time,” the Air France official cooes as he guides me to the Duty Free shops at Paris Charles de Gaulle Airport.
 I want to buy some French wine before my flight back to Cairo, but now departure time is nearing and I’m worried.
 There are long lines to the boarding gate.
 The back of my neck feels damp and my breath grows faster.
 My Premium Economy ticket on the Paris-Cairo flight means I can get into the SkyPriority line, an exclusive service on Air France flights.
 But even there the line is dangerously long.